Nashik district: British

-In the 18th century, the present-day Nashik district was part of the Maratha Confederacy, within the territory controlled directly by the Maratha Peshwa.
+In the 18th century, present-day Nashik district was part of the Maratha Confederacy, within the territory controlled directly by the Maratha Peshwa.
 The district contains several old hill forts, the scenes of many engagements during the Anglo-Maratha Wars.
-The district became British territory in 1818 on the overthrow of the Peshwa.
+The district became British territory in 1818 after the overthrow of the Peshwa.
 The present-day district was initially divided between Kandesh and Ahmadnagar districts of Bombay Presidency, a province of British India.
 Nashik district was created in 1869.
 The population in 1901 was 816,504, showing a decrease of 3% in the decade 1891–1901.
 The principal crops were millet, wheat, pulse, oil-seeds, cotton and sugar cane.
 There were also some vineyards, and much garden cultivation.
 Yeola was an important centre for weaving silk and cotton goods.
 There were flour-mills at Malegaon, railway workshops at Manmad and Igatpuri, and cantonments at Deolali and Malegaon.
 At Sharanpur was a Christian village, with an orphanage of the Church Missionary Society, founded in 1854.
 In 1861 the main northeast line of the Great Indian Peninsula Railway was completed across the district, and in 1878 a chord line was completed between Manmad, on the northeast line in Nashik district, and Daund, on the southeast line in Pune district.
 From India's independence in 1947 up to 1960, Nashik district was part of Bombay State, which split into the states of Maharashtra and Gujarat.

 Geology

 Red-orange fluorite balls on drusy quartz, Mahodari, Nasik District.
 These are considered to be the finest red fluorite balls in the world.

-The entire Nashik district is underlain by the basaltic lava flows.
-These flows are normally horizontally disposed over a wide stretch and give rise to table land type of topography also known as a plateau.
+The entire Nashik district is underlain by basaltic lava flows.
+These flows are normally horizontally disposed over a wide stretch and give rise to a table land type of topography also known as a plateau.
 These flows occur in layered sequences and represented by massive unit at the bottom and vesicular unit at the top of the flow.
-The shallow alluvial formation of recent age also occurs as narrow stretch along the banks of Godavari Rivers.
+The shallow alluvial formation of recent age also occurs as narrow stretch along the banks of the Godavari River.
 The soils are the weathering products of Basalt and have various shades from gray to black, red and pink colour.

 Geography

-Nashik District is a noted for the mountains and hills occupying the north and north-east of its territory.
+Nashik District is noted for the mountains and hills occupying the north and north-east of its territory.
 These hill ranges are eastward spurs of the Western Ghats and form prominent landmarks in the district, some noted for the shrines they harbor while others for the trekking adventures which can be undertaken while ascending the peaks.

 Broadly categorized, the hills can be segregated into 3 noteworthy ranges: